ros-tooling/cross_compile/README.md

 apt-get install -y pigpio
 ```

+Additionally, a custom setup script may control the build environment by populating the `/custom-data/setup.bash` file which will be sourced before building.

 ### Custom post-build script

 You may want to perform arbitrary post-processing on your build outputs, in the event of a sucessful build - use `--custom-post-build-script` for this.